lukamiletic95/papers/Push pull push HEAP PSS.md

 This push-pull-push approach reduces the payload in the network, owing to the fact that only a transaction's id is gossiped.
 Sending the actual transaction is delayed until *T* is explicitly required.

 However, this approach has one drawback.
-It assumes that every node in the network has the same fanout.
-This means that, when gossiping, every node will be equally burdened, meaning it would have to
+It assumes that every node in the network has fanout *f = ln(n)*.
+This means that, when gossiping, every node will be equally burdened.
+Unfortunately, not all the nodes have the same bandwidth.
+Therefore, imposing a high load on a node with smaller bandwidth may ca

 #### 2. HEAP